Moderna vaccine — safety AND side effects

 How The COVID-19 Vaccine Works

-Three types of vaccines train our immune system to recognize the coronavirus promptly.
+Three types of vaccines train our immune system to recognize the COVID-19 promptly.

 To generate this vaccine, a part of the protein envelope, the S protein, is taken from the SARS-CoV-2 cell.
 The immune system recognizes it and starts to create antibodies.
 Protein is the basis of all living cells.
 It is an essential part of every living organism on the planet.
 Enzymes, which speed up various chemical reactions such as digestion, are proteins.
 Tendons, muscles, hair, and nails are proteins (collagen, elastin, keratin).